The men push the Toboggan in Madeira down the hills towards Funchal

 Ride the toboggan in Madeira, one of the coolest commutes in the world

-When you're going to Madeira, one of the first things you'll see offered is a ride with the toboggan!
+When you’re going to Madeira, one of the first things you’ll see offered is a ride on the toboggan!
 It is a very popular tourist attraction, but what is this all about?
 Is it worth it, and what can you expect?
-Learn all the ins and outs about the toboggan ride in Madeira and take a thrill ride down the mountain.
-Let's go!

 Enjoy a ride with the toboggan in Madeira!

-What to do?Β Race down a mountain in a wicker basket!
+• What to do?
+Race down a mountain in a wicker basket!

-Where?Β From Monte Church downhill, close to Funchal in Madeira, Portugal.
+• Where?
+From Monte Church downhill, close to Funchal in Madeira, Portugal.

-Worth it?Β If you’re up for a thrill… YES!
+• Worth it?
+If you’re up for a thrill… YES!

 The history of the Monte toboggan ride in Madeira

-Before you think, ah… another tourist trap, the toboggan rides in Madeira actuallyΒ have a very long history.
-Since the 19th century, theΒ Monte Toboggan SledgesΒ slide down the hill overlooking Funchal in Portugal.
-Back in the day,Β it was a form of public transport.
-It was the easiest way for local residents to travel from the village ofΒ Monte to Funchal.
-As public transport developed, there was no more need for sledges to travel down.
-Still, it has becomeΒ one of the most popular tourist attractionsΒ on the island of Madeira, and now the Funchal toboggan transport tourists.
-And let’s be honest; it’s anΒ unforgettable and unique experienceΒ for all ages!
+Before you think, ah… another tourist trap, the toboggan rides in Madeira actually have a very long history.
+Since the 19th century, the Monte Toboggan Sledges have slid down the hill overlooking Funchal in Portugal.
+In the past, it was a form of public transportation.
+It was the easiest way for local residents to travel from the village of Monte to Funchal.

 How does the Funchal toboggan ride work?